Eiromplays/Optimizely.Aspire.Example/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-This is primarily just to showcase
+This is primarily just to showcase Aspire with Optimizely, so it will probably not change much.

 ## License